longlonglin/QTCS/README.md

- # Running Example
+ # Usage
-  You may use git to clone the repository from GitHub and run it manually like this:
+  You may use git to clone the repository from GitHub and run it manually like this

       git clone https://github.com/longlonglin/QTCS.git
       cd QTCS